axllent/mailpit/README.md

 ## Why rewrite MailHog?

-I had been using MailHog for a few years to intercept and test emails generated from several projects.
-MailHog has a number of performance issues, many of the frontend and Go modules are horribly out of date, and it is not actively developed.
+I had been using MailHog for a few years to intercept and test emails, but experienced a number of severe performance issues.
+Many of the frontend and Go libraries are very out of date, and the project [is no longer maintained](https://github.com/mailhog/MailHog/issues/442#issuecomment-1493415258).

-Initially I tried to upgrade a fork of MailHog (both the UI as well as the HTTP server & API), but soon discovered that it is (with all due respect to its authors) poorly designed.
-It is in my opinion over-engineered (split over 9 separate projects), and performs very poorly when dealing with large amounts of emails or processing emails with an attachments (a single email with a 3MB attachment can take over a minute to ingest).
-Finally, the API transmits a lot of duplicate and unnecessary data on every browser request, and there is no HTTP compression.
+Initially I tried to upgrade a fork of MailHog (the UI, the HTTP server and the API), but discovered that it is (with all due respect to its authors) far too complex.
+I found it over-engineered (split over 9 separate projects), and performs very poorly when dealing with large amounts of emails or emails with attachments (a single email with a 3MB attachment can take over a minute to ingest).
+Finally the API transmits a lot of duplicate & irrelevant data on every browser request, all without any HTTP compression.

 In order to improve it I felt it needed to be completely rewritten, and so Mailpit was born.